eoneill/JSHintMate.tmbundle/README.md

 ## Configuration

-Make it work your way.
+Make it work the way you do.
 Set these configuration options in your project `.tm_properties`:

 * `TM_JSHINTMATE_PEVIEW_MAX` - max number of items to show in the preview (on save) (default: `5`, set to `no` for unlimited)
 * `TM_JSHINTMATE_COMMAND` - the JSHint command to run (e.g. `/path/to/custom/jshint {FILE} --config {CONFIG} --reporter {REPORTER}`)